Children at the Well

 What if the pandemic becomes an issue again?

 In 2022, C@W met mostly on Zoom and it worked out well.
-If needed we will do that again for safety, but we’re hoping to meet in person in January!
+If needed we will do that again for safety, but we’ve been meeting in person since then.

 This Season at C@W